aimlfun/MiniCA/README.md

 We follow this logic:
 - if it receives a client certificate (indicated by the presence of the `X-SSL-Client-Verify` header = `SUCCESS`), it tries the SSO authentication route.
-- if the certificate is _invalid_, it send them to an error page where it shows certificate details and ask them to contact support.
+- if the certificate is _invalid_, it sends them to an error page where it shows certificate details and asks them to contact support.
 - if no certificate is presented, it shows the normal login page.

 The art is in what you do with the first option; how you map the certificate to a user account...

-It should verify a number of details in the certificate, including the "issuer" (CA) and ends with extracting the email address from the `CN=` field of the subject DN.
+It should verify a number of details in the certificate, including the "issuer" (CA) and end with extracting the email address from the `CN=` field of the subject DN.

 e.g. The subject DN looks like this:
 `C=UK,O=MySite Ltd,OU=MySite User,CN=dave@mysite.io`

-It parses the `CN=` and extracts `dave@mysite.io`, and perform basic sanity validation.
+It parses the `CN=` and extracts `dave@mysite.io`, and performs basic sanity validation.
 It uses a REST API with mechanisms in place to assert identity.

-#### This is a fairly well known pattern, which has been used for many years in various systems.
+#### This is a fairly well-known pattern, which has been used for many years in various systems.
 It works well for internal applications where you can control the issuance of client certificates.

 ---